quicwg/base-drafts/draft-ietf-quic-transport.md

   increase to the affected flow control offsets is received, the client can recommence sending.

-* Similarly, a client might exceed the concurrent stream limit declared by the server.
+* Similarly, a client might exceed the initial stream limit declared by the server.
 A client MUST reset any streams that exceed this limit.
 A server SHOULD reset any streams it cannot handle with a code that allows the client to retry any application action bound to those streams.